-ERA-interim reanalysis (Dee et al., 2011) from 1979 to 2019 is the data basis for this study.
-The SSW events are defined based on daily mean data at the native ERA-interim horizontal grid resolution.
-The SSW central dates are defined as the first day of easterly zonal mean zonal winds at 10 hPa and 60°N between the 1st of December and the 31st of March.
+ERA-Interim reanalysis (Dee et al., 2011) from 1979 to 2019 is the data basis for this study.
+The SSW events are defined based on daily mean data at the native ERA-Interim horizontal grid resolution.
+The SSW central dates are defined as the first day of easterly zonal mean zonal winds at 10 hPa and 60° N between the 1 December and 31 March.
 Events have to be preceded by at least 20 consecutive days of daily mean westerly winds.
-If an event fulfills the criterion for both a SSW and a

-- 95 final warming event, it is excluded from the analysis.
-Final warming events are defined as the first day of the year when the zonal mean zonal winds at 10 hPa and 60°N reverse and do not return to westerly for more than 10 consecutive days.
+If an event fulfills the criterion for both a SSW and a final warming event, it is excluded from the analysis.
+Final warming events are defined as the first day of the year when the zonal mean zonal winds at 10 hPa and 60° N reverse and do not return to westerly for more than 10 consecutive days.
 These SSW central dates agree with Table 2 in Butler et al. (2017), which provides central dates up to 2013, and are defined using the same criterion thereafter.
-The central dates for the more recent SSW events are 12-Feb-2018 and 02-Jan-2019 (see Table 1).
-Following Karpechko et al. (2017) the event on 24-03-2010 has been excluded to avoid an overlap with the aftermath of the - 100 SSW event on 09-02-2010.
+The central dates for the more recent SSW events are 12 February 2018 and 2 January 2019 (see Table 1).
+Following Karpechko et al. (2017) the event on 24 March 2010 has been excluded to avoid an overlap with the aftermath of the SSW event on 9 February 2010.
 This yields 25 SSW events for the period 1979-2019.